CohenLabPrinceton/pvp/_docs/gui.rst

         * Derived - one value is computed from another/others

     * Monitored values should have defaults, warning range, and absolute range
+    * Two classes of monitored values -- ones with limits and ones without.
+There seem to be lots and lots of observed values, but only some need limits. might want to make larger drawer of smaller displayed values that don't need controls
     * Save/load parameters.
 Autosave, and autorestore if saved <5m ago, otherwise init from defaults.
     * Possible plots